-If you want to grill them, brush them with oil and put them on the grill for about 5 to 10 minutes.
-In a skillet, you can also sauté them with butter, salt, and pepper for 4 to 5 minutes.
+If you want to grill them, brush them with oil and put them on the grill for 5 to 10 minutes.
+You can also sauté them with butter, salt, and pepper in a skillet for 4 to 5 minutes.

 If you want to roast them, you can do this with the mushroom sliced or whole.
 Baste them with oil and put them in the oven for about 15 minutes.

 Oyster mushrooms are another mushroom named by how they look.
 Oyster mushrooms—Pleurotus ostreatus—look like oysters.
 Like oysters of the sea variety, they can be eaten raw or cooked into dishes.